Skip to main content

 from functools import partial

-In this example, we have created a new partial function called mod which takes a number and computes its modulo with 2.
+In this example, we have created a new partial function called modulo_2 which takes a number and computes its modulo with 2 using the built-in function pow.

 How to use partial functions in Python to simplify recurring code snippets